Schepp/CSS-Filters-Polyfill/README.md

 ```

 _Note: This again does not work for IE 6 & 7.
 They just ignore any programmatic assignment._

+###A note on stylesheet caching###

+Since the polyfill needs to re-retrieve and parse every stylesheet again I implemented localStorage caching.
+Contents of stylesheets that have successfully been retrieved will get stored in localStorage.
+On the next reload of the page the polyfill will use the stylesheet from localStorage so that it renders quicker.
+When that is done it will retrieve the file and replace localStorage contents.
+That means that when you develop you would need to refresh twice to see any changes you made regarding filters.

+But to make your life easier I implemented a mechanism that looks on the hostname, and when it is "localhost" or when it uses the TLD ".local" or when it's an IP address it turns that caching off.

 ###Examples and Howtos###